grant-olson/grant-olson.github.io/_posts/2018-10-27-getting-started-in-shortwave-part-one.md

 These tune more like your car radio, and vary dependent on model, so I won't get in to details on tuning.

+#### Wire Antennas

+You will greatly increase reception by hooking up a simple 20 to 30 foot wire antenna.
+It doesn't need to be anything fancy.
+They sell some on amazon that spool out with an alligator clip to connect to your existing antenna.
+The four basic rules are:

+1. Away from power lines is a must.
+You don't want to get electrocuted!
+2. Higher is better.
+3. Outside is better.
+4. Away from noise is better.
+Any time you run electricity along a wire, it generates weak radio waves.
+Having the antenna near electronics or wires will cause it to pick up a lot of local noise which will interfere with legitimate signals.

+I stapled a spool of phone line around our back porch, ran it in through the window, and attached an alligator clip.

+**NOTE:** If you're going to take any of this advice to the extremes, like running a line 100 foot up between two trees, please consult a more detailed document on antennas.
+You'll need to worry about things like lightning causing damage not just to your radio, but other electronics in your house.

 > LAB - Listen To A Broadcast Radio Station
 >
 > Now that you have a radio, you can start listening.
 Broadcast radio